Join the iHeard

 To learn more about the iHeard project and how you can take part, please write to iheardms@msdh.ms.gov.

-The Health Knowledge Monitoring and Response System (HKMRS) Pilot, developed by the Community Engagement Alliance (CEAL), is an IRB-approved project sponsored by the Centers for Disease Control and Prevention, the National Heart, Lung and Blood Institute, and the National National Institute on Minority Health and Health Disparities.
+The Health Knowledge Monitoring and Response System (HKMRS) Pilot, developed by the Community Engagement Alliance (CEAL), is an IRB-approved project sponsored by the Centers for Disease Control and Prevention, the National Heart, Lung and Blood Institute, and the National Institute on Minority Health and Health Disparities.